artefactual/archivematica-storage-service-docs/administrators.rst

 or AIP Storage Locations can be configured by holding down Ctrl when selecting them.
 New Locations in an existing Space can be created for Pipelines that use default locations by entering the relevant information.

+Service Callbacks
+^^^^^^^^^^^^^^^^^

+Callbacks allow REST calls to be made by the Archivematica Storage Service after performing certain types of actions.
+This allows external services to be notified when internal actions have taken place.

+A callback can be configured for the Islandora (Fedora) integration, as follows:

+* URI: http://{islandora-base-url}/islandora/object/<source_id>/archidora/{Islandora API key}/delete
+  (the Islandora API key is generated on the Archidora admin screen in Islandora)
+* Event: post-store
+* Method: post
+* Expected status: 200

 How to Configure a Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^